Recommendation Letter Template

-Assuming you agree to provide one, the next step is writing the recommendation letter.
+Assuming you agree to provide one, the next step is writing the letter.
 Format and style can vary, depending on your intended reader and purpose, but the following suggestions will help you craft a winning letter of recommendation.

 If someone for whom you wouldn’t necessarily vouch asks for a letter of recommendation, it’s okay to politely decline the request.
-You want your words to mean something, so the lack of authenticity in a recommendation letter not only hurts your own credibility but may not come across as genuine.
+You want your words to mean something, so the lack of authenticity in a recommendation letter not only hurts your own credibility, but it may not come across as genuine.

 Also, before you begin writing, ask the person requesting the letter about specific submission guidelines.
 In most cases, the subject of your letter won’t see it before you send it along to the recipient, so you want to get it right.
 Additionally, you wouldn’t want to accidentally disqualify someone because you sent it as PDF when the instructions say it needs to be mailed to a physical address.